+First, check out our 2017 briefing, Make Your Voice Heard, to learn the most effective ways to get through to your elected representatives.
 The letter is still a popular choice of communication with a legislator, though it is fast being overtaken by email and social media.
 If you choose snail mail, never send large brown envelopes, bulk mailing or unessential documents, as they may be seriously delayed due to security procedures.
 Hand-address envelopes to personalize them.
-Faxes and emails are the best way to communicate with your officials, because they are fast and provide a written record of the correspondence.
+Phone calls and emails are the best way to communicate with your officials, because they are fast.
 Avoid email attachments, as such messages may be blocked or the attachments stripped off by server firewalls.
 Copy and paste pertinent information directly into the message.

 Email is great, but make sure you adhere to these basic Email etiquette tips:

 - Answer all questions, and pre-empt further questions

 - Use proper spelling, grammar and punctuation

 - Personalize the message, especially if you use a template

 - Do not write in CAPITALS (it looks like you’re YELLING)

 - Use a meaningful subject line